Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Data

 {\bf Land cover map}.
-The land cover maps of our dataset originates from WorldCover, which is an open-access global land cover product at $10m$ resolution released by the European Space Agency.
-In this study, we reclassified the data into 6 basic land cover types according to DeepGlobe 2018~\citep{demir2018deepglobe}: forest land, rangeland, agriculture land, urban land, barren land and water.
+The land cover maps of our dataset originate from WorldCover, which is an open-access global land cover product at a $10m$ resolution released by the European Space Agency.
+The product achieves an overall accuracy of about 75\% across 11 land cover classes.
+We access the data through Google Earth Engine.
+In this study, {\revise we employ a simplification process to reduce complexity and noise within our analysis.
+We consolidate similar land cover types that might have minor differences within the original comprehensive classification.
+The data is reclassified into broader categories} of 6 basic land cover types according to DeepGlobe 2018~\citep{demir2018deepglobe}: forest land, rangeland, agriculture land, urban land, barren land, and water{\revise, which allows us to focus on the fundamental characteristics of each land cover type without being overwhelmed by finer distinctions}.

 We partition the dataset into train and test splits to allow for direct comparison with future works.
 A total of 780 AOIs are split into 660 scenes for training and 120 for testing following a random global distribution.
 To train the deep learning-based methods, we crop each AOI into small patches using slide windows of sensor-specific sizes.
 Since the spatial resolution of PlanetScope imagery is $3m$, and the spatial resolution of Sentinel-1 imagery as well as WorldCover land cover maps is $10m$, we set the corresponding slide window sizes to 300 × 300 and 90 × 90 pixels.
-For the purpose of uniform distribution over different cloud coverage levels as well as land cover types, we finally select 60, 000 quartets of training samples and 3,000 quartets of testing samples.
+We manually exclude the samples with inaccurate land cover annotations and try to distribute the samples uniformly over different cloud coverage levels as well as land cover types.
+We finally select 60, 000 quartets of training samples and 3,000 quartets of testing samples.
 The statistics about cloud coverage and land cover types can be seen in Fig.~\ref{fig:statistics}.